harideep-bethi/SAIM-Nexora/README.md

 ## Overview
 The system detects early seismic vibrations inside a structure and delivers real-time mobile alerts to occupants before strong destructive shaking occurs.
+The prototype demonstrates how localized sensing and rapid alert delivery can reduce response time in high-rise buildings.

 ## System Components
 - Hand-fabricated scaled building model